daviddias/awesome-hacking-locations/README.md

 #### Copenhagen Coffee Lab, Lisboa

-> Pour over, aeropress, espressoo - this place got it all
+> Pour over, aeropress, espressoo - this place has got it all.

 Webpage: http://copenhagencoffeelab.com/lissabon/